Prayer: Is this a daily practice of yours?

 If you want to know more about many of the other promises you can count on, you should get my book—22 Key Promises You Can Count On.
 You can order it on Amazon or directly through this website.
 You will find many articles on all this right here on this website by utilizing the search box.
 Just type a key word or two there and tap your enter key.
 Here are the names of some of the articles you’ll find—

-Prayer: How should we pray?
+Prayers: How should we pray for believers?

 Prayers: To whom should we address them?